Weekly Design Recap 26-27

-It’s been a fantastic two weeks, finally visiting Spain, staying over in Switzerland for two days instead of just commuting through, my annual visit to Europa Park in Germany and finishing with a weekend in Lyon, France’s second largest city.
-For obvious reasons, I have been disconnected enough from everything that I decided to put the blog on hold for a bit.
+It’s been a fantastic two weeks, finally visiting Spain, staying over in Switzerland for two days instead of just commuting through, my annual visit to Europa Park in Germany and finishing with a weekend in Lyon, France’s second-largest city.
+For obvious reasons, I have been disconnected enough from everything to put the blog on hold for a bit.
 Now that I’m back, there isn’t much to tell work-wise, but what there is to talk about is worth mentioning.

 Things I’m working on

 There were no new design-related developments during the holidays; I last sent a flag project update to the client and have yet to hear back.
 I networked, mostly in Barcelona and had the opportunity to meet with friends I had not seen for over 17 years.